rsdoiel/antenna/north_america.md

 "I promise you, you will be held accountable," Los Angeles Supervisor Kathryn Barger said at a press conference Thursday.

 "Shame on those who are preying on our residents during this time of crisis," Barger said, according to The Los Angeles Times.

+Meanwhile, California’s insurance commissioner has blocked insurance companies from canceling or not renewing the policies of customers in the areas of the Palisades and Eaton fires for a one-year period.
+Concerns have increased that this week’s fires could hasten the flow of insurers out of California.

 Los Angeles County Sheriff Robert Luna said the Palisades, Eaton, Hurst and Lidia fires have prompted the evacuation of nearly 180,000 residents, and another 200,000 residents are under evacuation orders.

 Fire Chief Crowley called the Palisades fire alone "one of the most destructive natural disasters in the history of Los Angeles."

-Officials said Thursday that more than 5,000 homes and other structures have been lost in Palisades.
+Fern Robinson and Chris Hannas contributed to this report.
 Some information for this report came from The Associated Press and Reuters.

 <br>